BetFair Betting Exchange Exits US MarketCommercial Content | 21+ | T&Cs Apply

 New Jersey led the fight for state rights in the matter.
 This was also the first state to expand the legal US market outside of Nevada.

-BetFair was actually launched in 2016 as an online betting exchange for legal horse betting.
-It transitioned to online casino site when they were legalized in New Jersey.
+BetFair was actually launched in 2016 as an online betting exchange for legal horse betting like Ballstreet Trading is for sports wagering.
+It transitioned to an online casino site when they were legalized in New Jersey.
 As a twist on traditional betting site, BetFair operated as an exchange.
 Bettors could negotiate their own betting odds without the use of an actual bookmaker.

 This is known as peer-to-peer wagering.
 The exchange acts as an arbiter that takes a commission on the winnings.
 That figure was set at 12 percent in New Jersey.
 While this was a novel concept in a new betting market, it never really caught on.
 The company’s total handle in 2018 reached $12.4 million.